BarunKGP/genrelessrecs/docs/final.md

 ![Sil_15](images/Image_Sil_Kmean15.png)
 <br />

 For visualization purposes, we see the Silhouette plot for a clustering using 5 centers and 15 centers.
 We consider an average Silhouette score as good for a given model depending on how close 1 it is (a normalized metric of the difference between the average intracluster distance and the mean nearest cluster distance).
+We additionally prefer the thickness associated to each cluster (indicating the proportion of points associated to each cluster) to be relatively uniform.
+We can see that there is a high degree of variation with respect to the clustering using 15 centers, suggesting the optimal number of clusters suggested by the elbow method is not optimal for this new metric.

 Balanced
 <br />